 - Pre-freeze.
 Grab a cookie sheet lined with a silicone mat (or something else that’ll prevent the cheese from sticking to the sheet), and transfer the slices onto it.
 Make sure they don’t touch each other, so they don’t freeze together.
 Put the cookie sheet into the freezer for a couple of hours until the feta freezes solid.
 Skip this step if you freeze the whole thing.

 - Transfer the frozen pieces into a freezer container or bag.
 After pre-freezing, the slices won’t stick together.
 That means you can keep them in a single box, no problem.
 Add a label to the container if you like.
+If you’re using a freezer bag, push out as much air as you can before sealing it.

 - Put everything in the freezer.